manleviet/CSP2ChocoTranslator/README.md

 - Try the annotator of ANTLR4 to share information among event methods
 - Catching errors
 - Extending the form of constraints
-- Support relative operators: !, &&, ||.
+- Support relative operators: !, &&, ||
+- Support implication